HMRC Allowable Expenses for Business and Employees

 On the other hand, for a self-employed, the various operating costs can be worked out against the taxable profit as long as the expenses are allowable under HMRC.
 Let’s assume that the business turnover is £40,000 and the claimable allowable expenses are £10,000.
 Hence, the taxable profit is £30,000.
 Allowable expenses do not take into account the money taken from the business for private expenses.

-Sole trader allowable expenses – Working as a Sole trader has its own privileges.
-Few of the most common expenses that can be claimed when working as a self employed freelancer are:
+Working as a Sole trader has its own privileges.
+Few of the most common allowable expenses that can be claimed when working as a self employed or freelancer are:

 Work from home costs

 Work from home or the freelancing model is very common with the millennial generation.
 Hence, it becomes imperative to understand the cost related to using the home as an office.
 Let’s comprehend this through the two different models:

 The simplified HMRC rate of £4 per week can be applied, but this rate is way too low unless the quantity of work done from home is negligible.

 A portion of the home running cost can be allocated as allowable expenses to the business.
 A freelancer or contractor needs to work out, what the actual cost is for running business from home.
 If it’s an owned property, cost can include mortgage interest and not capital repayments.
 If the property is a rented one, only the rental charges need to be captured.
 Also, it’s acknowledged if costs are paid jointly but not if the costs are being paid completely by someone else.
 Other costs that need to be captured include insurance, council tax, gas, cleaning, service charges, and electricity.